 - Repeat with remaining baskets, set aside for the chocolate to set.

-Yes, these mini tarts may be prepared in advance.
+Yes, you can prepare these mini tarts in advance.
 The cookie mini tarts may be prepared up to 4 days in advance.
 Store in a large airtight container like THIS one.
 Just add the chocolate the night before and the cream the day of serving.

 I hope you LOVE this recipe.
 Don’t forget to tag us on Social Media, #ValentinasCorner.
 We love to see your creations.